jimmo/ncss-embedded/chapters/8-filtering-control.md

 Any sensor will inevitably suffer from some noise.
 Whether it comes from limitations in the sensor, random fluctuations in the electronics and amplifiers, or from imperfectly mounted sensors, it is necessary to design our code in a way that handles the unavoidable noise of our sensors.
 Unfortunately, when there are random fluctuations in the signal, it can make extracting events out of the signal very difficult.

 Take the below data for example.
 The true signal is a nice smooth bump, perhaps the intensity of a light source.
 We want to know when the signal intensity rises above some threshold.
 From the true signal, we can define a clear threshold above which we can say the event occurred.
 Unfortunately, once this signal passes through our light sensor, the data is no longer quite so clear.
 It is impossible in this data to define a simple threshold which will constitute the event occurring.
-For any line we can draw, the noise causes the measured signal to pass through the multiple times for our single event.
+For any line we can draw, the noise causes the measured signal to pass through the threshold multiple times.

 Depending on the speed of the event that you would like to detect, one approach to reducing the random fluctuations in our signal is averaging: reading multiple samples of data and taking a weighted sum of those samples.
 Below we will review the two most common ways that we can perform this averaging.